 |Electronics||Takamine TK-4OD Preamp with Built-In Tuner|

-According to their official website, it is stated that it comes with a “Laurel” neck and “Rosewood” fingerboard in the tech specs.
-However, they also stated a contradictory information in the description section that it comes with a mahogany neck and bound laurel fingerboard.
+According to their official website, it is stated that it comes with a “Laurel” neck and a “Rosewood” fingerboard in the tech specs.
+However, they also stated contradictory information in the description section that it comes with a mahogany neck and bound laurel fingerboard.

 I believe it’s a post-CITES thing again, with the increasing prices of rosewood manufacturers have started to find different woods to replace rosewood.
 The ones I have played so far had rosewood board.
 I think you might have either one of them depending on the stock you are buying from.

 Most manufacturers place their preamps way too underneath your chin so you often have to look down to see what’s happening with the settings and tuners.
-But with Takamine’s positioning the preamps/tuners, it’s way easier to see.
+But with Takamine’s positioning of the preamps/tuners, it’s way easier to see.

 Overall, for the price range, it’s a piece of art and I bet you won’t believe it’s made in China!

 Here’s another short but sweet video of Takamine GD93CE (Natural satin version) played and recorded by MyDukkan below.

 Takamine GD93CE NS Review & Sound Demo (no talking)